Key Takeaways

 Alternatively, you can also access Part D coverage if you enroll in a Medicare Advantage (Part C) plan that bundles in prescription coverage (also known as an ‘MA-PD’ plans).

-If you are on Original Medicare and purchasing a standalone PDP, Part D premiums will vary by insurer and plan.
+If you are on Original Medicare and purchasing a standalone Prescription Drug Plan (PDP), Part D premiums will vary by insurer and plan.

-The Kaiser Family Foundation estimates that the national average enrollment-weighted monthly PDP premium for 2024 will be $48.
+The Kaiser Family Foundation estimates the national average enrollment-weighted monthly PDP premium for 2025 will be $52.

-If you are enrolled in an MA-PD plan, Part D coverage is bundled into your monthly Medicare Advantage premium cost (if applicable), and you will not need to purchase a separate Part D plan.
+If you are enrolled in a Medicare Advantage plan that includes prescription drug coverage (MA-PD), the cost of Part D is bundled into your monthly Medicare Advantage premium, and you will not need to purchase a separate Part D plan.

 Part D 2024 Premium Adjustment

-If you must pay for the IRMAA, this amount is paid directly to Social Security (rather than your plan provider).
+Social Security will notify you if you are required to pay the Part D IRMAA.
+This amount is paid directly to Social Security rather than your plan provider.

 In 2024, the IRMAA adjustments are as follows: